outafrica/cms/README.md

 # cms
-A simple cms website based on php
+A simple cms web app based on php